Shawkat69/Shawkat69/README.md

 ## Overview

-A B M Shawkat Ali a passionate and accomplished Professor in Data Science, currently serving at Bangladesh University of Business and Technology (BUBT).
-Throughout his career from 1997 to 2024, He has held various positions from Lecturer to Professor in prestigious universities across Australia, Asia, and the South Pacific.
+A B M Shawkat Ali a passionate and accomplished Professor in AI/Machine Learning, currently serving at Bangladesh University of Business and Technology (BUBT).
+Throughout his career from 1997 to 2025, he has held various positions from Lecturer to Professor in prestigious universities across Australia, Asia, and the South Pacific.
+He also worked as a Visiting Professor in South Korea and Japan.
+He is the founder of two international IEEE conferences.
 Additionally, he has contributed his expertise to the industries in Australia and Fiji as an AI expert.
 Obtaining a research-based PhD in Machine Learning from Monash University in 2005 has been a pivotal point in his career, igniting his passion for research, program coordination, and academic leadership.
 He has excelled as a lecturer, researcher, and research coordinator, and even held roles such as General Chair for IEEE international conferences and Chair of various committees.

 ## AWARDS AND ACHIEVEMENTS

+- Bangladesh Expatriates’ Award 2023 (Research Category),The People's Republic of Bangladesh, 2023
 - Project of The Year 2020, Thales Australia, 2020
 - Vice-Chancellor’s Research Excellence Award, The University of Fiji, 2014
 - Outstanding Leadership Award, 12th IEEE International Conference on Trust, Security and Privacy in Computing and Communications, 2013